 Our Mission

-Seshat, whose image introduces the journal, is the Ancient Egyptian goddess of wisdom, knowledge, and writing.
+Seshat, whose image introduces the journal, is the ancient Egyptian goddess of wisdom, knowledge, and writing.
 She was known by the epithet “Mistress of the House of Books” because she looked after the library of the gods and was the patron of all earthly libraries.
 She was also patron of all forms of writing.

 Donate Here